valheimPlus/ValheimPlus/README.md

 * Modify effective radius of comfort placeables.
 * Modify Ward structure protection radius.

-# Creatures and Monsters

-### Protected Pets
-* Added option for tamed creatures to be normal, essential, or immortal.
-* Added option for modifying the time a tamed essential animal will spend stunned after being hit with what would normally be a killing blow.
-* Added option for determining whether only the owner of a tamed creature can hurt it or not(which also circumvents the essential/immortality option).

-### Monster Projectile
-* Modify velocity and accuracy of projectiles.

 ### Free Rotation Mode for the default Building Mode
 * **Video demo: https://imgur.com/xMH7STj.mp4**
 * This modifies the default build mode.
 How it works (all mentioned hotkeys can be modified):